laurent-colard-l5i/mediaplanschema/README.md

 This repository defines a versioned, open, and extensible **JSON-based data standard** for representing media plans.
 It includes JSON Schema definitions, example media plans, and validation tooling for developers, analysts, and vendors working in the media planning ecosystem.

+For developers looking to build applications with this standard, check out our **[mediaplanpy](https://github.com/laurent-colard-l5i/mediaplanpy)** sister repository - an open source Python SDK that provides the foundational tools you need to build, manage, and analyze media plans based on this Open Data Standard.

 ---

 ## Repository Structure